 As I watched the series, the Estate Planner in me noticed FOUR major mistakes that were made by multiple people in the show.
 Here are some planning lessons you can learn from Tiger King: Murder, Mayhem, and Madness:

 What mistakes did Don make?
-He should have DESTROYED the old version after he made the new will.
-Also, his lawyer and his family members should have had up-to-date copies of his will.
+He should have DESTROYED the old version after he made a new Will.
+Also, his lawyer and his family members should have had up-to-date copies of his Will.

 Learn more about the big three most important documents in estate planning here!

 2. Update, Update, Update!
 If Don wanted to change his will or other documents, it was his responsibility to do so.
 I mean, no one ever expects to be fed to a group of tigers, but ALWAYS be prepared for the unexpected!
 At our firm, we preach to our clients that we are not a one and done kind of place.
 We make sure we are communicating annually with our clients and always helping them out when they need an add or a change.
 If Don’s lawyer practiced how we preach, then Don would have been taken care of.
 Instead, his inheritance was given to a woman who stole a whole lot from his daughters.